-.
-Terkel is a sixth-grader who lives with a dysfunctional family, and other townspeople are no better, from his foul-mouthed best friend, Jason, who always carries an iron bar, to resident school bullies Sten and Saki.
+Terkel In Trouble (Terkel i knibe) is Denmark's very first all-CG animated feature.
+Terkel is a sixth-grader who lives with a dysfunctional family, and other townspeople are no better, from his foul-mouthed best friend, Jason, who always carries an iron pipe around, to resident school bullies Sten and Saki.

 The film provides examples of: